-Downtown McMinnville's historic character, antique stores, breweries, restaurants, and galleries make it attractive to people traveling on foot or by bike for both visitors and residents.
-The north and south end of the corridor house McMinnville High School and Linfield University, respectively, which generate a substantial number of walking and biking trips, particularly for student populations.
+Downtown McMinnville's historic character, antique stores, breweries, restaurants, and galleries make it attractive to both visitors and locals traveling on foot or by bike.
+McMinnville High School at the north and Linfield University at the south end of the corridor generate a substantial number of walking and biking trips, particularly for student populations.

-Other walking and biking activity in the area is driven by transit stops, schools, libraries, gyms, grocery stores, health clinics, municipal buildings, community centers, places of worship, bike shops, and parks.
+Performance-based or context-sensitive design is a Other walking and biking activity in the area is driven shift away from applying strict design standards toward by transit stops, schools, libraries, gyms, grocery stores, designing based on a community's specific setting and health clinics, municipal buildings, community centers, circumstances.
+Performance-based design supports places of worship, bike shops, and parks. planning efforts to create projects that are contextsensitive and reflect the original intended outcomes The area surrounding the OR 99W corridor is home where people want to live, work, and play.

-The area surrounding the OR 99W corridor is home to many people from transportation-disadvantaged groups: people 65 and older, 17 and younger, non-white or Hispanic (who speak little or no English), low-income, with a disability, living in crowded households, or living in households without vehicle access.
-On average, the people living around OR 99W at the northern portion of the corridor fit into slightly more of the transportation disadvantaged categories and the people living near Linfield University fit into slightly fewer transportation disadvantaged categories.
+to many people from transportation-disadvantaged groups: people 65 and older, 17 and younger, non-white The ODOT Blueprint for Urban Design establishes a or Hispanic (who speak little or no English), low-income, framework for determining the urban context along with a disability, living in crowded households, or living state roadways.
+Identifying desired project outcomes in households without vehicle access.
+On average, and understanding the urban context, and who will be the people living around OR 99W at the northern end using the roadway, helps decision-makers determine of the corridor fit into slightly more transportation appropriate performance measures to evaluate the disadvantaged categories and the people living near trade-offs of various design decisions.
+Linfield University fit into slightly fewer.